GitLeeRepo/PythonNotes/PythonNotes.md

 ## Numbers

-Integers in Python are not limitted by any particular byte size, but rather by the available memory on the computer.
+Numbers in Python are not limitted by any particular byte size, but rather by the available memory on the computer.

-### Conversions
+### Numeric/String Conversions

 To convert a string to an integer or float